Jerakin/pyenv-win-venv/README.md

 ### Dependencies

-As this project is using [pyenv-win](https://github.com/pyenv-win/pyenv-win)to install python versions it needs to be installed properly.
+As this project is using [pyenv-win](https://github.com/pyenv-win/pyenv-win) to install python versions it needs to be installed properly.

 ### Instructions